pagopa-archive/pdnd-uservice-rest-template/README.md

  3. Each shard is automatically associated with a cluster node.
  4. The shards are automatically redistributed in case of cluster shrinking or expanding.
  5. Each shard is associated with independent journal and snapshot store.
+ 6. For each shard, a stream of event is generated for feeding an external database (projection)

 These features collectively make the microservice able to scale to manage the persistence of millions of objects in memory, and to evenly distribute the client requests among all the cluster nodes.